LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 Here’s an overview of their similarities and differences, including their architectures, data types, indexing schemes, security, and performance.

-PostgreSQL and MySQL: the similarities
+PostgreSQL and MySQL similarities

 Both PostgreSQL (also known as “Postgres”) and MySQL are Relational Database Management Systems (RDBMS).
-That means both store data in rows and tables, have a mechanism to define the relationships between the data in the tables, and provide the Structured Query Language (SQL) to access the data via standardized queries.
+That means both store data in rows and tables, have a mechanism to define the relationships between the data in the tables and provide the Structured Query Language (SQL) to access the data via standardized queries.

 Both database systems are ACID-compliant.
 ACID (atomicity, consistency, isolation, durability) compliance ensures data consistency and integrity, even in the face of system errors, hardware failures, and power outages.
 Both support replication for adding more servers to host data with fault tolerance and a distributed workload.